FormFlow Security Features Explained

 Published on April 24, 2026

-When you collect data through forms, security matters.
-Whether it is customer information, employee details, or financial data, you need control over who can access your forms and when.
-FormFlow gives you five layers of security — all optional, so you only use what you need.
+Not every form needs protection, but customer information, employee details, and financial data do.
+For those, you need control over who can access your forms and when.
+FormFlow gives you five layers of security, all optional, so you only use what you need.

 Quick answer